cwarden45/DTC_Scripts/Nebula/Gencove/GLIMPSE/README.md

 This worked, but it took longer than I was expecting.

-**However, I think this is still not exactly the reference used.**  If you look towards the bottom of the documentation, [this link](https://www.internationalgenome.org/data-portal/data-collection/30x-grch38) is referenced.
-That refers to a reference sequence that can be downloaded from ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/GRCh38_reference_genome/GRCh38_full_analysis_set_plus_decoy_hla.fa
+**However, I think this is still not exactly the reference used.**  Accordingly, I show different instructions above.

-***If you use those files, then you need to re-name the chromosomes in the 1000 Genomes genotype (and site) files.***  The [demo code](https://odelaneau.github.io/GLIMPSE/tutorial.html#run_reference_panel) shows how this can be done in sections **2.2** and **3.1**, and can skip the removal of the test sample using **rename_reference_chr.sh**.

-**Step 1)** Re-align reads

-I slightly modified the code for the STITCH analysis to add `-K 100000000` for the BWA-MEM alignment.

-While the strategy here is inhertently different (since the goal is to impute genotypes with lcWGS, rather than call variangs with 30x WGS), I checked the pre-processing steps described [here](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/20190405_NYGC_b38_pipeline_description.pdf).

-**Step 2)** Run GLIMPSE